ayatokura/ai-openscale/cloud-byok-config.md

 3. After configuration, you must provision an instance of {{site.data.keyword.keymanagementservicefull}} and get the instance `CRN` value.
 4. Make an API call to {{site.data.keyword.aios_short}} /v2/user_preferences, and specify the `{"user_root_key_crn": crn_from_step_1}` variable.
 When you specify the `user_root_key_crn` variable, all instance secrets are automatically re-encrypted by using {{site.data.keyword.keymanagementservicefull}.
 If you delete the  `user_root_key_crn` variable, all instance secrets are automatically re-encrypted by using global key.
 The actual re-encryption is the same as in the previous case, **Case 1**.

-For more details, see the following tasks:
+For more details, see the following topics:

 - [Getting started tutorial](/docs/key-protect?topic=key-protect-getting-started-tutorial).